devs-immortal/Paradise-Lost/README.md

 [![Asset license (Unlicensed)](https://img.shields.io/badge/assets%20license-All%20Rights%20Reserved-red.svg?style=flat)](https://creativecommons.org/licenses/by-sa/4.0/)
 [![Github all releases](https://img.shields.io/github/downloads/kalucky0/The-Aether/total.svg?logoColor=FFFFFF&logo=github)](https://github.com/kalucky0/The-Aether/releases/)

+**Is this official?**

+The Aether Reborn is an unofficial reimagining of the original Aether mod, developed by Gilded Games (GG).
+We are a team separate from GG looking to adapt the original concepts of The Aether to modern Minecraft's updated design concepts, and give the mod a fresh set of textures to match.
+As a Fabric mod we're looking to take advantage of Fabric's quick updates to the latest versions to keep The Aether usable with the newest Minecraft and stay up-to-date.

+**What is The Aether?**

 The Aether is a dimension high in the sky composed of floating islands.
-Ascend through a Glowstone portal and begin a new survival adventure packed with new ores, mythical creatures and perilous Dungeons.
-All you need to do is build a Glowstone frame and add water to light the mystical portal, step in and you'll be transported immediately to the luscious hostile paradise known as the Aether.
+Ascend through a Glowstone portal and begin a new survival adventure packed with new ores, structures to explore, mythical creatures, and perilous dungeons.
+Build a Glowstone frame and add water to light the mystical portal, step in and be transported to the beautiful but hostile paradise known as the Aether.
+This tranquil oasis is the polar opposite of the Nether, filled with lush trees and foliage, and populated by unique and exotic mobs, both hostile and friendly.
+The Aether is deceptively charming, and the further you explore, the darker its secrets get.
+Mine new ores, craft new gear, explore hidden temples and dungeons, and battle to claim The Aether as your own.

-You can download the mod on [Modrinth](https://modrinth.com/mod/aether) or the [releases tab](https://github.com/kalucky0/The-Aether/releases) on Github.
+You can download the mod on [Modrinth](https://modrinth.com/mod/aether), [CurseForge](https://www.curseforge.com/minecraft/mc-mods/aether), or in the [releases tab](https://github.com/kalucky0/The-Aether/releases) on Github.

 **Original repo:** [GildedGames/The-Aether](https://gitea.gildedgames.com/GildedGames/The-Aether)